openlab-at-city-tech/openlab/wp-content/plugins/link-library/readme.txt

 Further configuration is available under the Link Library Settings panel.

 == Changelog ==

+= 7.3.7 =
+* Improved display of link creation page on mobile devices

+= 7.3.6 =
+* Fix for item sorting with publication date

+= 7.3.5 =
+* Additional fixes for featured item sorting

+= 7.3.4 =
+* Fixed problem with quotes getting escaped in library-specific stylesheet editor

+= 7.3.3 =
+* Fixed problem with featured links not longer appearing ahead of other link when ordering by title and having specified articles to be ignored

+= 7.3.2 =
+* Fixed problems with new option to ignore specific articles introduced in version 7.3 beta 2

+= 7.3.1 =
+* Added extra field to Link Library widget to allow users to select category(ies) to be displayed

+= 7.3 =
+* Official 7.3 version containing all features from beta 1 to 4

+= 7.3 Beta 4 =
+* Added CSS rules for new visibility toggle buttons

+= 7.3 Beta 3 =
+* Added new option when displaying categories as visibility toggles to add show all and hide all buttons

+= 7.3 Beta 2 =
+* Added new global option to specify articles to be ignored when sorting links by title

+= 7.3 Beta 1 =
+* Added support to use post categories instead of Link Library categories
+* Added support to use post tags instead of Link Library tags

+= 7.2.9 =
+* Fixed additional potential security issues

+= 7.2.8 =
+* Fixed potential security issues in plugin admin section

 = 7.2.7 =
 * Increased character limit for user form fields from 255 to 1024 characters